HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 featured_image: '/img/rxjs.png'
 ---

 RxJS is mainly popular with Angular Developers.
-In this post I am going to share how I used RxJS with Stencil.js to build reactive components
+In this post, I am going to share how I used RxJS with Stencil.js to build reactive components.

-Ideas in this post should be applicable for other Frontend techs too
+Ideas in this post should be applicable to other Frontend techs too.

 > This post assumes familiarity with RxJS, check my [RxJS basics post](/posts/rxjs-basics) for that